 EXERCISE AND RELAX

 In order to see the water canal from the comfort of an abra, you should take a ride.
-Traditionally, abras were used to transport people and goods throughout Dubai’s history.
-These abra now evoke a sense of the past and provide a window into the history of the city they once stood on.
-The abra tours on the Dubai Water Canal begin at the Sheikh Zayed Road Station and run 45 minutes.
+Traditionally, bras were used to transport people and goods throughout Dubai’s history.
+This abra now evokes a sense of the past and provides a window into the history of the city they once stood on.
+The abra tours on the Dubai Water Canal begin at the Sheikh Zayed Road Station and run for 45 minutes.
 As you travel across the city, you’ll be able to see the breathtaking skyline and some of Dubai’s most famous architectural landmarks.
 Drinks like water and soda are also included in the abra’s fare.

 CRUISES AT DUBAI CANAL

 The cruises on the Dubai Canal are a favorite pastime for many visitors.
 Some of the firms in the city that offer these tours include Rayna Tours and Arabian Adventures.

 On the water canal, have a dhow boat meal for an unforgettable experience.
 Beginning at Dubai Festival City Mall, the 2- to 2.5-kilometer dhow cruise takes you through the JW Marquis, Business Bay Bridge, Westin, and Safa Park sites.
 The renowned Burj Khalifa would be seen from afar as well.
 It’s hard to beat the feeling you get when your traditional dhow sail on Dubai’s canal passes beneath a pedestrian bridge demonstrated after San Francisco’s Golden Gate Bridge.
 When it detects the dhow passing through it, the waterfall stops falling and resumes once the show has gone through it.
 Also included are delicious cuisine, fascinating entertainment, and traditional music on board a dhow voyage.